 The east side has more adventures than you could ever fit into a blog post, but to start, try these adventures: hike the Lanikai Pillboxes (you know, the ones I mentioned earlier) at sunrise and while you’re at it, hang out at the picturesque beach afterward.
 Don’t miss the incredible views of Makapu’u Beach, a turquoise blue bodyboard break perfectly framed by a curving shoreline and steep green mountains.

 The beach can be seen (and photographed) best from a viewpoint just south of the beach.
 If you’re into the hipster restaurant scene, then head into Kailua and enjoy delicious food and drinks.
 My favorite part of the east side is Highway 83 from Waikane to Laie.
 The mountains on that stretch seem so untouched and I’m sure there are dozens of hiking trails to be found.
 The beaches here are also the most untouched on the island.

 Hike the Keālia Trail (or Mountain Bike if you’re hardcore)

-Finally, there is semi-secret hike on the west of Haleiwa called Keālia Trail, a switchbacking trail with constantly beautiful views of the northwest coast while being immersed in forest.
+Finally, there is a semi-secret hike on the west of Haleiwa called Keālia Trail, a switchbacking trail with constantly beautiful views of the northwest coast while being immersed in the forest.

 Comment your favorite adventure in Oahu in the comment section below or let us know if you have any questions!